fouliex/SelfDrivingCarFindingLaneLine/README.md

  # The Lane Finding Pipeline
  ![original image](./misc/original.jpg)

-The Pipeline consist of 5 steps.The first step is to convert the image to grayscale and the second step is to apply Gaussian smoothing to clean up any noise.
+The Pipeline consist of 5 steps.
+The first step is to convert the image to grayscale and the second step is to apply Gaussian smoothing to clean up any noise.

 ###### Convert to Grayscale
 ```python